paketo-buildpacks/paketo-website/content/docs/howto/nodejs.md

 value for `BP_NODE_RUN_SCRIPTS` must be a comma separated list of script names.

-## Build Angular apps on stacks with read-only filesystems
+## Build Angular apps on stacks with read-only file systems
 By default, when an Angular app starts up, it attempts to create a cache, `.angular/cache`, in the app's directory.
 On some stacks, (including the Paketo Jammy stacks) the app directory is read-only at runtime.
 As a result, Angular